 - Education and Early Years*

 - PEI Liquor Control Commission/PEI Cannabis Management Corporation

 - PEI Public Service Commission

-Education and Lifelong Learning* (except for teachers who are currently teaching or will be teaching within the coming year and school board employees*).
-Teachers may communicate directly with the French Programs Coordinator at 902-438-4859 for departmental funding if they wish to take the French Language Training offered by the Collège de l’Île.
+Education and Early Years* (except for teachers who are currently teaching or will be teaching within the coming year and school board employees*).
+Teachers may communicate directly with the French Programs Coordinator at 902-438-4859 for departmental funding if they wish to take the French Language Training.

 The French Language Training Government Institution Program sponsors the following agencies, boards and commissions, who are subject to the French Language Services Act.
 This funding covers 50% of the course cost, requiring 50% to come from their employer (government institution).
 Applications under the French Language Training Government Institution Program must include an email or a letter confirming funding from their employer.

 - Innovation PEI

 - Island Regulatory and Appeals Commission

 - Workers Compensation Board

 French language training is open to all active employees but availability for the courses is limited.
 Access to training will be prioritized according to the French Language Services Act of Prince Edward Island 2020-2027 Strategic Framework's four general priorities: Communications and access to information, Health, Education and Social Services.